 The SLS is a Super Heavy Lift Launch Vehicle (SHLLV), because it can lift over 50 metric tons of payload.
-SLS will actually be able to lift 95 metric tons.
-The rocket is designed to allow additional functionality in future models, so the rocket that is intended for use in the first human launch of Artemis is designated Artemis I. This rocket is capable of lifting more than 95 metric tons to the Moon.
+SLS will actually be able to lift more than 95 metric tons to the Moon.
+The rocket is designed to allow additional functionality in future models, so the rocket that is intended for use in the first human launch of Artemis is designated Artemis 3.
 Boeing is the prime contractor for the design, development, test and production of the launch vehicle core stage, and the flight avionics or the systems that control the craft, including communications, navigation, and management of the many systems of the rocket.
 The SLS being used for the first three Artemis missions is Block 1.
 A future, more advanced Block 1B is planned for additional Artemis flights.

 SLS is a two-stage rocket.
 The lower stage is called the "core stage" and can be easily recognized by its orange color.
 This stage is also supported by solid rocket boosters (SRB) that are much larger than the ones that helped to launch the shuttle although they are based on that proven technology.
 The SLS rocket boosters have 5 segments instead of the 4 segments of the Shuttle's SRBs.
 The SLS core stage uses 4 RS-25 Engines.
 Unfortunately none of the engines or boosters are reusable, meaning the system is not cost effective.
 Hopefully that functionality can be added in the future.